pasindu-2002/pasindu-2002/README.md

 <h1 align="center"> Hello 👋, I'm Pasindu Aluthwalahewa</h1>
 <!-- <h3 align="center">Trainee Software Engineer at 99x</h3> -->

-💻 I'm a passionate software engineer with expertise across multiple languages and frameworks, including TypeScript, Java, C#, Python and more.
-I specialize in building responsive web and mobile applications using React, Angular, .NET, and Spring Boot.
+💻 I'm a passionate software engineer with a strong focus on R&D and building scalable, AI-driven applications.
+I specialize in full-stack development using TypeScript, Java, C#, Python, and frameworks like React, Angular, .NET, and Spring Boot.

 📊 I have a strong foundation in SQL and NoSQL databases, enabling me to develop efficient, scalable applications.
 My expertise extends to AI and Machine Learning, where I continuously explore ways to integrate intelligent solutions into my projects.

-🤖 I'm also deeply involved in Generative AI and Large Language Models (LLMs), leveraging their capabilities to build innovative AI-driven applications.
-I stay up to date with the latest advancements in AI to develop and optimize AI-powered solutions.
+🤖 I work extensively in AI and Agentic system architectures, leveraging frameworks such as LangChain, LangGraph, and LLMs to build intelligent, autonomous workflows.
+My experience includes hands-on development in Generative AI, prompt engineering, and integrating AI into enterprise-ready solutions.

 🚀 I believe in open-source development, sharing knowledge with the community, and continuously learning.
 Feel free to connect and collaborate!